RosettaCommons/documentation/internal_documentation/GeneralizedKIC.md

 6. Define one or more GeneralizedKICfilters.
 Filters are applied after each closure attempt, and eliminate solutions that don't meet some criterion.

 7. Set the GeneralizedKICselector.
 The selector chooses a single solution from the set of solutions found that pass all of the filters.
+See the [[documentation on GeneralizedKICselectors|GeneralizedKICselector]] for details.

 That's it!
 You should be happily closing loops, now.